This post contains affiliate links

-Cinque Terre is an area of the Italian Riveria made up of five distinct villages (cinque = five and Terre = land in Italian).
-It’s on the west coast of Italy just above Tuscany, within easy travelling distance from Florence or Pisa.
+Cinque Terre is an area of the Italian Riveria made up of five distinct villages (cinque = five and terre = land in Italian).
+It’s on the west coast of Italy just above Tuscany, within an easy travelling distance from Florence or Pisa.
 The area is a designated national park, with the five villages mostly hugging the Mediterranean coastline and the surrounding lands comprising of agricultural terraced lands and forests.
 From north to south, the towns are Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.
-Each has its own character and charm, and they are known for different aspects.
+Each has its own character and charm, and they are known for different things and although there are many similar things to do in Cinque Terre towns, there are also a few differences!

-Around 4000 people live in Cinque Terre, but 2.4 million people visit per year!
+Around 4000 people live in Cinque Terre, but 2.4 million people visit per year.
 Many of these people do arrive on cruise ships and Cinque Terre can get very busy during the high season from April to October.
-However, many people also only come for a day, so if you do stay in one of the five villages, or Levanto or La Spezia, which are the towns closest to the north and south, then you’ll find that the crowds dissipate later in the day.
+However, taking a day trip to Cinque Terre from nearby cities and towns is popular so if you do stay in one of the five villages, or Levanto or La Spezia, which are the towns closest to the north and south, then you’ll find that the crowds dissipate later in the day and the evenings can be quiet.

-I first heard of it when my parents travelled there back in 2004, and I’ve wanted to go ever since!
+I first heard of Cinque Terre when my parents travelled there back in 2004, and I’ve wanted to go ever since!
 With my 30th birthday looming and cheap flights to Italy beckoning, we decided to indulge ourselves with a visit to these picturesque, mostly carless, brightly painted villages.

-Despite my assurance now that no matter how you spend your time there you’ll leave feeling like it was right, I know that I was frantically searching things to do in Cinque Terre before we left, to make sure we didn’t miss out on any must-see sites.
-So just in case that’s you, or you just want to know what all the fuss about these particular villages is, here’s a list of things to do in Cinque Terre, plus some of my favourite photos!
+Despite my assurance now that no matter how you spend your time there you’ll leave feeling like it was right, I know that I was frantically searching things to do in Cinque Terre before we left, to make sure we didn’t miss out on any must-see sites and tourist attractions.
+The lists of Cinque Terre things to do varied greatly, from including adventure activities to just embracing relaxing pursuits.
+So just in case you’re like me and want to know it all, or you just want to know what all the fuss about these particular villages is, here’s a list of things to do in Cinque Terre, plus some of my favourite photos!

 Table of Contents